 • Stick to discussing matters related to the children, avoiding personal conflicts.

-• Try to keep schedules, rules, and expectations similar between households.
+• Maintain consistent routines for your children.
+Try to keep schedules, rules, and expectations similar between households.

 • Create a co-parenting plan that outlines how you’ll handle holidays, school events, and other important occasions.